m-romanen/seam-experiments/README.md

-Experimental project with using Jboss Seam 2.3.1.Final, JSF, Hibernate
+Experimental project with using Jboss Seam 2.3.1.Final, JSF, Hibernate, Bootstrap